Land Your Dream Job

 Exclusive mentorship

-Whether or not these companies intend this to be true, some normative approaches to mentorship can lead to deeply inequitable outcomes.
-In the same article, Greenfield notes that “several women of color in a variety of industries told Bloomberg that they’ve relied on white men for career advancement because they’re often the gatekeepers to power.”
+Whether or not companies with mentorship programs intend this to be true, some normative approaches to mentorship can lead to deeply inequitable outcomes.
+In the same article, the writer notes that “several women of color in a variety of industries told Bloomberg that they’ve relied on white men for career advancement because they’re often the gatekeepers to power.”

 Inclusive and equitable approaches to mentorship

-- Give thought to which employees serve as “gatekeepers” of power and decision-making—and who can access their advocacy.
-It is important to understand who in an organization has the power to decide, whether those decisions are around promotions, salary increases, or professional development opportunities.
+1. Give thought to which employees serve as “gatekeepers” of power and decision-making, and who can access their advocacy.
+Within your organization, it is important to understand who has decision-making power around promotions, salary increases, or professional development opportunities.
 Equipped with that information, it then becomes important to consider which staff have access to support and advocacy from these individuals.
 If, for example, the deciders of your organization deal exclusively with middle-management and tend to never engage with entry-level or front-line staff, it may be worth thinking about how to expand access.
+To become a mentor yourself, consider pairing up with an entry-level employee who has less experience in the field.

-- Consider the identities of the individuals who have benefited from your mentoring program.
+2. Consider the identities of the individuals who participate in mentorship.
 Data can be helpful!
 Take a look at the identities and demographics of the people who benefited/benefit from your organization’s mentoring program.
 Does the group reflect the diverse identities of your staff?
 If not, take some time to think about why this may be the case, and how you can thoughtfully make adjustments to accessibility.
+If you're a mentor, use your position to change the program for good, or find a mentee outside of your organization to reduce the implications of the power structure.
+If you're a mentee, consider pursuing a mentor who operates in a similar field but has no direct effect on your career (i.e. they work in the same field at a different employer, they are a former professor, etc.).

-- Encourage mentors to activate their listening skills by being attentive and reflective with their mentees.
+4. Activate your listening skills by being attentive and reflective with your mentee(s).
 This will help the individuals benefiting from mentorship to feel more seen and heard, and to shine more brightly.

-- Reconfigure what it means to be an expert.
-Following the spirit of reverse mentoring, consider expanding categories of expertise.
-Perhaps your organization thinks expertise only comes in the form of professional experience, number of years in the workforce, completion of higher education, and title.
+6. Reconfigure what it means to be an expert.
+If you're a higher-up who thinks that expertise only comes in the form of professional experience, number of years in the workforce, completion of higher education, and title, then you might want to find a mentor yourself.
 How can you reframe what it means to be an expert, and what competencies you value enough to consider expertise meaningful?
-For example, technological fluency, experience in conflict mediation, high levels of emotional intelligence, ability to link everyday work with social justice—these are things your organization could value.
-This could change the look, feel, and experience of mentors and mentees alike.
+For example, technological fluency, experience in conflict mediation, high levels of emotional intelligence, ability to link everyday work with social justice—these are are valuable in a social-impact career, and they can be found in a number of people no matter their job title or years of experience.

 Does your company have an exclusive or inclusive mentoring program?
-Share your experiences and insights with us!
+Share your experiences and insights with us in the comments!

 Yejin Lee is a nonprofit professional and career coach based in New York City.
 She is most passionate about supporting nonprofits in operationalizing a diversity, equity, and inclusion (DEI) framework, and assisting individuals in thoughtfully identifying and strategically pursuing professional goals.
 Yejin also loves cooking, eating, annotating TV shows, and hanging out with her husband and sassy shiba inu.